Electric Vehicle Routing and Charging/Discharging under Time-Variant Electricity Prices: VNS/TS Hybrid Heuristic for EVRPTW-TP

 \paragraph{Cargo Capacity Violation} The cargo capacity violation $\Phi_{cargo}(R)$ of a route $R$ is calculated as

 \paragraph{Time Window Violation}

-To calculate the time window violation for route $R$, we assume that the arrival time at a node before $r_i$ is no later than its latest service start time.
-This assumption is similar to that of \cite{schneider2014electric} to avoid penalizing a good customer only because the time windows have been violated due to the customers before.
-The time window violation $\Phi_{tw}(R)$ for a route $R$ is
+{We calculate the time window violation for route $R$ as the sum of violations at each node along $R$.
+For the violation at node $r_i$ that follows $r_{i-1}$ with time window violation, we assume the arrival time at $r_{i-1}$ is its latest service start time.
+This assumption is similar to that of \cite{schneider2014electric} to prevent time window violations from propagating along the route and avoid penalizing a good customer sequence only because it follows a node with time window violation. }The time window violation $\Phi_{tw}(R)$ for a route $R$ is

 \paragraph{Battery Capacity Violation} The battery violations $\Phi_{batt}(R)$ for a route $R$ is